polymorphicshade/Tubular/memory-bank/tasks.md

 - Assigned To: AI

 ### Description
-The app builds successfully but fails to launch on the physical device due to a package name mismatch.
-The launch command is currently using `org.polymorphicshade.tubular.debug` instead of the correct package `org.schabi.newpipe`.
+The app builds successfully but fails to launch on the physical device due to a package name confusion.
+The launch command needs to use the internal namespace `org.schabi.newpipe` rather than the application ID `org.polymorphicshade.tubular.debug`.
 Additionally, the debugger is causing the app to wait, and USB connection stability issues are preventing proper logging.

 ### Requirements
-- Fix the app launch by using the correct package name
+- Fix the app launch by using the correct internal namespace `org.schabi.newpipe`
 - Address the "waiting for debugger" issue
 - Stabilize the USB connection for reliable logging
 - Ensure the app runs properly on the physical device (ID: 0I73C18I24101774)

 ### Subtasks
-- [x] T001.1: Update launch configuration to use `org.schabi.newpipe` package name
+- [x] T001.1: Update launch configuration to use `org.schabi.newpipe` namespace
 - [ ] T001.2: Test direct launch with `adb shell am start -n org.schabi.newpipe/.MainActivity`
 - [x] T001.3: Address debugger issue by adding `noDebug: true` to launch.json and disabling debugging in build.gradle
 - [ ] T001.4: Investigate and resolve USB connection stability issues